RahulChauhan-2002/Smart-Device-Management-Platform-Backend/README.md

-# Curvvtech Backend Developer Assignment – Smart Device Management API
+# Smart Device Management API

 The Smart Device Management API is a comprehensive backend solution designed for managing a fleet of IoT devices.
 It provides a secure and scalable platform for user authentication, device registration, and real-time data handling, including device heartbeats, status logging, and usage analytics.